Forecasting implied volatility surface with generative diffusion models: Simulation Study and Market Data Experiment Results

-The qualitative inspection in the previous section suggests our model generates more plausible surfaces, this section provides a rigorous quantitative assessment of its point-wise forecasting accuracy and the reliability estimates.
-We analyze the model's performance over the entire test set and directly compare it to the VolGAN benchmark.

-\paragraph{Time Series Slice Analysis.} We first analyze the models' forecasting performance beyond a static snapshot as a time series.
-For each day in the test set, we generate 100 conditional surfaces using both our diffusion model and the VolGAN, allowing us to compute a mean forecast and a 90\% confidence interval.
+We now evaluate the forecasting performance of the models beyond a static snapshot as a time series.
+For each trading day in the test set, we compute a mean forecast and a 90\% CI.
 The lower and upper bound are defined by the 5th and 95th percentiles of the samples, respectively.

-Figures \ref{fig:atm_slices}, \ref{fig:itm_slices}, and \ref{fig:otm_slices} plot these time series results for seven representative points on the IV grid: At-the-Money (ATM) 1-Day, 1-Month, and 3-Month options; In-the-Money (ITM) 1-Month and 3-Month options; and Out-of-the-Money (OTM) 1-Month and 3-Month options.
-For each slice, we present a direct comparison between our Diffusion Model's forecast (left panel) and the VolGAN benchmark's forecast (right panel).
-Both plots overlay the model's mean prediction and 90\% confidence interval against the same ground truth (actual) IV data.
+Figures \ref{fig:atm_slices}, \ref{fig:itm_slices}, and \ref{fig:otm_slices} plot these time series results for seven representative points on the moneyness/time-to-maturity grid: ATM 1-Day, 1-Month, and 3-Month options, ITM 1-Month and 3-Month options, and OTM 1-Month and 3-Month options.
+For each point, we compare the forecast between diffusion model (left panel) and the VolGAN model (right panel).
+Both plots overlay the mean prediction and 90\% CI against the same real data.